Utkal Diwas / Odisha Day

 After the fall of the Mughals, Orissa was divided between the Nawabs of Bengal and the Marathas.
 In 1803 it was conquered by the British.
 The coastal section, which was made (1912) part of Bihar and Orissa Province became the separate province of Orissa in 1936.
 In 1948 and 1949 the area of Orissa was almost doubled and the population was increased by a third with the addition of 24 former princely states.
 In 1950, Orissa became a constituent state of India.

 The day is celebrated as State Holiday in Orissa.
-On this occasion, various cultural evenings, seminars, competition are organized in different parts of inside and outside the State.
+On this occasion, various cultural evenings, seminars, competitions are organized in different parts of inside and outside the State.

 Thousand of shops and Jhankis make this festival more beautiful.
 There is a competition being arranged by popular local politicians like fireworks competition.
 Oriya communities all over the world also celebrate wherever they are.